CogComNeuroSci/modeling-master/README.md

 - TensorFlow 2 (*v.
 2.4)

 Note that we always work with Anaconda via virtual environments.
 Our preferred editor is Spyder.
+You can use our own TensorFlow 2 environment by creating a new environment with the modelling_mac.yml or modelling_windows.yml files.

 ## Contact